thehimel/mac/ide/README.md

   - New UI
     - ☑ Enable new UI
     - ☑ Compact mode
 - Editor
+  - General
     - ☑ Change font size with Command+Mouse Wheel in:
       - All editors
   - Font
     - Font: `Fira Code`
     - Size: `14`
     - Line height: `1.2`
     - ☑ Enable ligatures
   - Color Scheme
     - Color Scheme Font
       - □ Use color scheme font instead of the default
     - Console Font
       - □ Use console font instead of the default
 - Version Control
   - Git
     - Push